simplitech/blogsample-next-usecase/components/readme.md

 Components that are used to create the main structure of the application are on [layout folder](../layouts)

+Every component must have also a [story](../stories) to facilitate tests and documentation.

 Note:
 - Generic components should be on the root folders
 - Components that are used only and specifically for a page should be on a folder with the page's name, it's name should